 “But you believe we were living in sin.”

-“Yes, but……wait a second.
+“Yes, but……wait.
 How can you know possibly know whether or not Mr. Hubbard is saved?”

 “I admit it’s an assumption on my part, but I base it on the fact that, at the time of the attack, he was the associate pastor at a freewill protestant church.”

 “That’s right.”
 Martin’s voice grew softer.
 “Of course when he was arrested, he lost that position.
 But once he was set free, even though the evidence presented against him at his trial was overwhelming, the church reinstated him.
 He is still the associate pastor to this day.”

 It was evident to Christine that, even after all this time, it was still painful for Martin to talk about.